mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework.md

 ## Concepts of agency within CHAT

 Before addressing Research Question 2, which asks how participants develop agency in an evolving community of game makers, it is important to clarify the concept of agency, particularly in the context of learning environments.
 The question of who or what has agency is a philosophical one with practical applications in designing learning settings.
 Agency and autonomy are often either vaguely defined or have contested, interconnected definitions in studies [@huang_autonomy_2013; @matusov_mapping_2016].
 For this thesis, in line with a cultural-historical approach, agency is viewed as a cultural phenomenon experienced by individuals in relation to their peers and their learning environment.

+DROP THIS - IT DOESN'T MATCH
 To situate this view within the varied and evolving concepts of agency in educational settings, I draw on the work of Matusov and colleagues [-@matusov_mapping_2016] who categorise agency into several genres: instrumental agency focused on developing capacities, effortful agency related to motivation and commitment, dynamically emergent agency involving affordances and actor-network theory, and authorial agency, which entails agentic changes to the learning environment.
 Matusov and colleagues’ critique effortful agency in education, which primarily focuses on achieving goals predefined by educational institutions.

+CHANGE THIS - SIMPLIFY BASED ON WHAT IS NEEDED.
-Thus the following outline begins an analysis of instrumental, dynamically emergent, and authorial agency within the framework of Activity Theory.
+Thus the following outlin e begins an analysis of instrumental, dynamically emergent, and authorial agency within the framework of Activity Theory.
 These forms of agency offer a broad perspective on how individuals navigate and transform their learning environments which extends beyond merely fulfilling institutionally set objectives.

 <!-- See also affordences in hci [@kaptelinin_affordances_2012] -->